 What do we mean by "open-water" session?
 This refers to class sessions scheduled to be held on lakes or rivers.
 Specifically, these are called "Canoe-U Weekend" and "Graduation Weekend" on this website.
-It does not refer to the Introductory Classroom & Pool Session.
-What we are trying to say is that if, after you attend the Classroom/Pool session, you decide this isn't for you — that's cool, here's your money back.
-But you have to let us know and the sooner the better for everybody.
+It does not include the Introductory Classroom & Pool Session.
+What we are trying to say is that, after you attend the Introductory Pool session you decide this isn't for you, that's cool, here's your money back.
+But you have to let us know and the sooner, the better for everybody.

-If, for any reason, Rapids Riders does not hold the course you enrolled in a full refund will be given.
-One reason for not holding a course would be if not enough people sign-up.
-There are other reasons, but that's the most likely.
+If Rapids Riders, for any reason, does not conduct the course you enrolled in a full refund will be given.
+One reason for not holding a course might be that not enough people sign up, but there are other reasons.

 Canoe U Essential Eligibility Criteria (EEC)

 Rapids Riders instructional courses are open to all individuals who acknowledge the ability to perform the following essential eligibility criteria.

 - Breathe independently (i.e., not require medical devices to sustain breathing)

 - Independently maintain sealed airway passages while under water

 - Independently hold head upright without neck / head support

 - Manage personal care independently or with assistance of a companion